nidhidanayak/Burger-Order-Application/README.md

 # Burger-Order-Application
-This is a Burger Ordering application built on ReactJS
+This is a Burger Ordering application built on ReactJS and Redux